Skip to main content

 opts.timeout

-timeout: N - response timeout in seconds, by default taken from the parser settings
+timeout: N - response timeout in seconds, defaults to the scraper settings

 opts.do_gzip